 More severe infestations that have caused secondary infection or damage may require an antibiotic, so talk to your vet if you aren’t sure of the right treatment for your cat’s itchy ear issues.

-Home Remedy for Ear Mites in Cats
+Home Remedy for Cat Ear Mites

-The best part about home remedies is not just that they are natural and free of chemicals, it’s also usually that they are made of ingredients that you probably already have at home.
+The best part about home remedies is not just that they are natural and free of chemicals; it’s also usually that they are made of ingredients that you probably already have at home.
 In some situations, a natural remedy may not always be the right solution.

 If you are dealing with a severe infestation or secondary complications of ear mites, then talk to your vet about all of the treatment options to make sure you choose the safest one for your kitty.